Woodland Animals

 Froglife can help you identify reptiles and amphibians - they've got an app you can download to do this and also you can record your sightings!
 It all helps build up your knowledge, but crucially, it helps conservation charities work out what species are doing well and which need our help.

 Adders will often come out to sunbathe in groups in the spring time.
 They are protected by law, so you mustn't disturb them.
 Newts, frogs and toads are most likely to be found in woods with rivers and ponds, as they need those to survive.
-If you see an adder, you could report your spot to help build up a picture of where adders are in the UK.

 Along woodland rides - those glorious open paths of green grass - you'll find rich flora and an even greater variety of insects and animals - perhaps you'll spot ants on the march.

-and protect wildlife & woods from £4 a month
+Join the Woodland Trust today and protect wildlife & woods from £4 a month

 Help hedgehogs with food and a home